faridhnzz/corat-coret/unbound-dns-conf.md

     # the amount of TCP fallback generated is excessive.
     edns-buffer-size: 1472

-    # Listen to for queries from clients and answer from this network interface
-    # and port.
-    interface: 127.0.0.1
-    port: 5353
-    do-ip4: yes
-    do-udp: yes
-    do-tcp: yes

-    # May be set to yes if you have IPv6 connectivity
-    do-ip6: no

-    # You want to leave this to no unless you have *native* IPv6.
-With 6to4 and
-    # Terredo tunnels your web browser should favor IPv4 for the same reasons
-    prefer-ip6: no

     # Rotates RRSet order in response (the pseudo-random number is taken from
     # the query ID, for speed and thread safety).
     rrset-roundrobin: yes

-    # Drop user  privileges after  binding the port.
-    # username: "_unbound"

     # Use this only when you downloaded the list of primary root servers!
     # If you use the default dns-root-data package, unbound will find it automatically